-Acupuncture headache migraine therapy is supported by strong clinical evidence.
+Acupuncture headache migraine therapy has a strong clinical evidence base for its use.

 What is the history behind acupuncture for acupuncture headache migraine therapy

 Acupuncture headache migraine therapy is well covered in classical acupuncture texts – both for acute treatment (during a headache) and as prevention for chronic sufferers (otherwise known as prophylaxis).

 This page covers only chronic headache conditions and their applicability for acupuncture headache migraine therapy.